artsy/artsy.github.io/_posts/2018-09-26-artsy-frontend-history.markdown

 On its own, JavaScript can't guarantee type safety.
 We investigated two options: [TypeScript][] and [Flow][].
 [This blog post][fe_js] goes into detail about our decision, but tl;dr we chose TypeScript.
-We have been building (and helping to build) tools [relay-compiler-language-typescript][rclt] to take full advantage of interoperability between TypeScript types and GraphQL types through [Relay][].
+We have been building (and helping to build) tools [relay-compiler-language-typescript][rclt] to take full advantage of interoperability between TypeScript types and GraphQL types through [Relay][], as well as using Babel 7 to migrate existing projects to TypeScript incrementally, which you can read about in more detail [here][ts_inc].
 It's all very exciting – you can read more on how Relay and GraphQL interoperate [in this blog post][relay_post].

 ---